 On the shoreline of the East River and with a sweeping view of the Manhattan skyline, Eagle Street Rooftop Farm is a 6,000 square foot green roof organic vegetable farm located on top of a warehouse rooftop owned by Broadway Stages in Greenpoint, Brooklyn.
 During New York City’s growing season, the farmers at Eagle Street Rooftop Farm supply an on-site farm market, and bicycle fresh produce to area restaurants.

 With our Farm-Based Education team and training from food education organization growing Chefs, the rooftop farm hosts a range of farm-based educational and volunteer programs.
 During the growing season, also open to the public on Sundays (44 Eagle Street, Greenpoint, Brooklyn) between 1pm-4pm.

-Things were different in 1983, when Tony Argento took over a dilapidated movie theatre, turning it into Broadway Stages first sound stage. forward 30 years and the vision met reality.
-Over a million square feet of space covered by 28 state-of-the-art sound stages, currently Broadway Stages is home to award winning shows, numerous music videos, blockbuster movies, and many more.
-With the recent purchase in Staten Island Broadway Stages counts on bringing hard work, hundreds of real jobs, and support for both community and local business.
+Things were a little different, in 1983, when Tony Argento took over a dilapidated movie theatre and turned it into Broadway Stages' first sound stage.
+Fast forward 30 years and the vision met reality.
+Over a million square feet of space covered by 36 state-of-the-art sound stages, currently Broadway Stages is home to award winning shows, numerous music videos, blockbuster movies, and many more.
+With the recent purchase of the Arthur Kill Correctional Facility in Staten Island, Broadway Stages counts on bringing hard work, hundreds of real jobs, and support for both community and local business.